 He was reared in a famous former wool milling town and now World Heritage site called Saltaire in West Yorkshire.
 For the first 25 years of his life he lived a fairly conventional life.
 Then inspired by the life and work of Peace Pilgrim around a decade ago he shut down the life he had created, gave all his stuff away and set out on a really long walk with the few possessions in his bag and no money.
 Vowing not to beg and to be supported only by that which is freely given.
 Walking took hold of him and over the years he has walked many thousands of miles in both the UK and New Zealand, walking for up to 5 months at a time on trails like the Te Araroa.

-In amongst thru-hikes and penniless pilgrimages I have lived as a Buddhist monastic, spending around three years ordained and training in Western Buddhist monasteries of the Thai Forest Tradition, again based in either the UK or NZ.
+In amongst thru-hikes and penniless pilgrimages he lived as a Buddhist monastic, spending around three years ordained and training in Western Buddhist monasteries of the Thai Forest Tradition, again based in either the UK or NZ.
 This tradition was born from a group of hardcore and austere monks who lived very simply in the unforgiving forests of Thailand, eating only the food put in their bowl and practicing meditation intensively.
 Often doing a practice called Tudong where they would walk great distances and live outside.
-During my time in the monastic form I was privileged to touch into this ancient way of life.
+During his time in the monastic form he was able to touch into this ancient way of life.
 On occasion having long periods of retreat, living and sleeping outside for months at a time on a 1 metre by 2 metre wooden platform with only a mosquito net and umbrella for protection, meditating day and night without distraction, either fasting or eating one meal a day which was generously offered by supporters.

 These designs are born from a love of simplicity, minimising, multifunctionality, and durability, and from experience gained from being in nature in dynamic ways for extended stays, trying to create two garments that are highly functional, applicable and dependable year-round.
 I hope you like them!